Russia?

 Mar 31, 2025

-The standard OAUTH authentication flow requires running a web server so there’s a place to redirect to after obtaining a token.
+The standard OAuth authentication flow requires running a web server so there’s a place to redirect to after obtaining a token.
 But there’s another type of flow called device authorization that is meant for smart TVs and things like that, but it also works for a terminal application.
 This enables some really powerful terminal applications, because you can use REST APIs that require a bearer token.
 I learned how to do this using a burner Okta account.

 ...